AI recruiting & automation

 ChatGPT can be used throughout the recruitment funnel.
 It can generate job descriptions, qualify candidates through self-paced interviews, and respond to applicant questions in real-time.
 It is faster than humans, doesn't need breaks, and can handle multiple conversations at once.

-Hiring is one of the biggest pain points for small and medium-sized businesses.
-Teams are stretched thin, the hiring process is often inconsistent, and it’s hard to move fast enough to secure top talent.
+Hiring is one of the biggest pain points for growing companies.
+When you're hiring across multiple roles simultaneously, teams are stretched thin, the hiring process is often inconsistent, and it's hard to move fast enough to secure top talent.
 ChatGPT for recruiting solves these problems in three core ways.

 It saves time

-Instead of spending hours reading resumes or scheduling interviews, small businesses use ChatGPT to:
+Instead of spending hours reading resumes or scheduling interviews, hiring teams use ChatGPT to:

-- Parse resumes and score candidates based on predefined rules
+• Parse resumes and surface key qualifications based on predefined criteria

 This speeds up time-to-hire and gives you an edge when competing for top applicants.